… admonition:: Check your version!

 python setup.py check --restructuredtext --strict --metadata

-• Python & Docs banned words check
+• Python and docs banned words check

 ./ci/lint/check-banned-words.sh